mazabou/interpretable-gcn-covid-19/index.md

 # Write Up

-THIS IS OUR MIDTERM REPORT AND SERVES AS A PLACEHOLDER

 Below is a pdf of project.
 This write up contains these files in this listed order: Final Report, Milestone Report, Proposal.
 To download to your machine, please click on the folder with a down arrow (Firebox) or the down arrow (Chrome) in the grey ribbon on the top of PDF window.

 <embed src="https://drive.google.com/uc?export=view&id=12PNpOvoD4lgpLfSDILGfqDpd_pG4OYe1" width="830" height="1000" type="application/pdf" />